Lafcadia/Lafcadia/README.md

 Due to an accident with 2FA, my original account [@ChuishenX](https://github.com/ChuishenX/) is no longer used.

-My closest colleague would be [@Tutu](https://github.com/zzhiro/) and [@Fgaoxing](https://github.com/Fgaoxing/).
+My closest colleagues are [@Tutu](https://github.com/zzhiro/) and [@Fgaoxing](https://github.com/Fgaoxing/).

-Lafcadia is my screen name.
+Lafcadia is my screen name, taken from the legendary writer Lafcadio Hearn.
 Learning in a foreign language School as a senior high student, I'm now the co-leader and president of Team [@OblivionOcean](https://github.com/OblivionOcean).
 I also have a [personal blog](https://chuishen.xyz) based on Hexo where I post my "work".
 I'm also openly bisexual.

 E-mail: chuishenx@oblivionocean.top